Ancient-mahou/alx-pre_course/0x01-git/README.md

-# Second non empty readme file
+# Updated and edited README from github.com